-God's Messenger would deflect any criticism of his child bride.
-Aisha was the only wife of the Prophet who, when she joined her husband under the sheets, did not interrupt Allah's Revelations i.e. the Divine Inspirations, and that had to be significant.
+Muhammad would deflect some criticism of his child bride by explaining that Aisha was the only wife who, when she joined him under the sheets, did not interrupt Allah's Revelations, i.e., the Divine Inspiration, and that had to be significant.

 Narrated Hisham's father: